Karel Sabina: Allegations of betrayal

 In 1870, the newspaper Vaterland accused Sabina of being a police informant.
 Sabina successfully sued the newspaper for a libel.
 In 1872, in an unofficial trial by a self-appointed jury of eight Czech intellectuals (including Jan Neruda and Vítězslav Hálek), Karel Sabina was found guilty of being an informant.
 Sabina, unable to find exile abroad, was forced to live in hiding in Prague.
 For the rest of his life, Karel Sabina denied the accusations.
 The reasons of Sabina's alleged cooperation with the police are not quite clear; if it happened, it might have been a combination of disillusion with the failed revolution which resulted in his long imprisonment, constant police pressure afterwards and his extreme poverty.
 Being an outcast - his books were no longer sold, on posters (such as the one for the Prodaná nevěsta – whose libretto was seen by some people as Sabina's refutation of the accusations until Miroslav Ivanov's investigation in 1971 published in Ivanov's book Labyrint proved them incorrect) his name was replaced by his initials, and he risked physical attacks whenever he appeared on the streets.
 However, he continued to write under pen names, some of which are unknown today, thus greatly complicating the historians' effort to make Sabina's bibliography of articles complete.

 Death

 Sabina died in poverty and scorn on 8 November 1877, aged 63.
-General exhaustion being given as the cause of death.
+General exhaustion was given as the cause of death.